w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Tasks and responsibilities

-Since validator slots are limited, most of those who wish to stake their DOT and contribute economic security to the network will be nominators, thus here we focus on the role of nominators.
-However, it is worth mentioning that validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus.md).
+Since validator slots are limited, most of those who wish to stake their DOT and contribute to the economic security of the network will be nominators, thus here we focus on the role of nominators.
+However, it is worth mentioning that validators do most of the heavy lifting: they run hardware equipment and manage [session keys](https://research.web3.foundation/en/latest/polkadot/keys/index.html?highlight=session%20keys), produce new block candidates in [BABE](learn-consensus.md/#block-production-babe), vote and come to consensus in [GRANDPA](learn-consensus.md/#finality-gadget-grandpa), validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCM](learn-cross-consensus.md).
 For more information you can take a look at the [validator docs](learn-validator.md) to understand what you need to do as a validator.
 If you want